ubc-library-rc/dryad2dataverse/docs/api_reference.md

   url : str
   — Base URL to Dataverse installation.
+  Defaults to dryad2dataverse.constants.DVURL

   hdl : str
   — Persistent indentifier for Dataverse study.
+  Defaults to Transfer.dvpid (which can be None if the study has not yet been uploaded).

   d_type : str
   — Date type.
 One of  'distributionDate', 'productionDate',